Finance Basics: Get to know RRSPs

 RRSPs are registered accounts, which is a fancy way of saying there are certain rules you need to follow.
 One of these rules is that you’re only able to contribute a certain amount to your RRSP each year.

-So how much can you contribute?
+So how much can you contribute to an RRSP account?
 Your available “contribution room” can be found on your Notice of Assessment or listed in your CRA My Account.
-And if in doubt, you can always call CRA’s Tax Information Phone Service (TIPS) to ask what your contribution limit is for the year.
+And if in doubt, you can always call CRA’s Tax Information Phone Service (TIPS) to ask what your RRSP contribution limit is for the year.